-We believe that revenues and collections from sales of Soliris along with our existing cash, cash equivalents and marketable securities will provide sufficient capital to fund our operations and product development for at least twelve months.
+We believe that revenues and collections from sales of Soliris along with our existing cash and cash equivalents will provide sufficient capital to fund our operations and product development for at least twelve months.
 We may need to raise additional capital before or after that time to complete or continue the development or commercialization of our products and product candidates.
-We are currently selling or preparing for the commercialization of Soliris in Europe, Canada, Latin America and Asia-Pacific, evaluating and preparing regulatory submissions for Soliris in other countries, and conducting, preparing or evaluating several clinical trials.
+We are currently selling or preparing for the commercialization of Soliris in the United States, Europe, Canada, Latin America and Asia-Pacific, evaluating and preparing regulatory submissions for Soliris in several countries, and conducting, preparing or evaluating several clinical trials.
 Funding needs may shift between projects and potentially accelerate and increase as we continue launch and commercialization activities throughout the world and as we initiate or continue clinical trials for our product candidates.